Fuma Monou: In the X manga

-Fuma is introduced in the X manga as a kind, gentle teenager whose quietness intimidates his peers.
+Fuma is introduced in the X manga as a kind, gentle person whose quietness intimidates his peers.
 He helps his father, Kyogo; dotes on his younger sister, Kotori, and excels at high-school sports.
 Fuma and Kotori were childhood friends of Kamui Shiro, who wanted to marry Kotori.
 Like the young Kamui promised to protect Kotori, Fuma promised to protect him.
 Kamui later leaves Tokyo and becomes a delinquent; Fuma and Kotori's mother dies, creating the weapon known as Sacred Sword which Kyogo hides.
 When Kamui returns to the city as a teenager, the cyborg Nataku attacks Kyogo and steals the Sacred Sword; Fuma's dying father tells him that he is Kamui's twin star.
 After that, Kamui's aunt dies, creating another Sacred Sword like Fuma's mother.
 Following this, Kamui is chosen as a member of the Dragons of Heaven, a group with the duty of saving mankind.
 This automatically causes Fuma to be forced to become a Dragon of Earth, attacking Kamui and killing Kotori with new powers and the second Sacred Sword.
 As the Dragons of Earth reunite with Fuma, Nataku returns the Sacred Sword.
 Both Fuma and Kamui seal their respective Sacred Swords until the day Armageddon begins.

 The new Fuma destroys areas of the city with the other Dragons of Earth, and reminds whoever sees him of the person about whom they care the most.
 After his transformation into a Dragon of Earth, Fuma refers to himself as "Kamui" (神威).
 Fuma, as the Kamui of the Dragons of Earth, can sense the heartfelt wishes of others.
 However, he grants wishes to the characters with whom he interacts, which often lead to their death or that of a loved ones.
 As he murders his enemies, Fuma disappointed by the fact that mankind wish to die for others rather than live.
 Following the destruction of most of Tokyo with only one barrier still intact, Kamui again encounters him.
 Fuma tells him that Kamui will never defeat him unless he discovers his true wish, and tells Kakyo and Subaru that his true wish can only be granted by Kamui.
 Regaining one of the Sacred Swords, Fuma faces Kamui for the last time as the series goes on hiatus.